 Research

-I currently work as a Postdoctoral Research Fellow at the Assisting Living and Learning (ALL) Institute at Maynooth University in Ireland.
-My postdoctoral work is focused on policy development, evaluation, and capacity building at the national and international level as part of the World Health Organization’s Global Cooperation on Assistive Technology (GATE) Initiative and AT2030.
-As part of this postdoctoral fellowship, I am working in Kenya and Malawi on assistive technology related capacity building projects, and working towards the development of a framework and evaluative tool for national assistive technology policies.
-In August 2017 and August 2019, I had the honour of attending meetings of the GATE initiative at the World Health Organization in Geneva.
+In 2017, 2019, and 2021 (virtual), I had the honour of attending meetings of the GATE initiative at the World Health Organization in Geneva.
 The 2017 meetings resulted in several position papers outlining key global issues in assistive technology, of which I was fortunate to lead one, and contribute to another.
-The 2019 meetings were consultations on the development of a Global Report on Assistive Technology, to be released in 2021.
+The 2019 meetings were consultations on the development of a Global Report on Assistive Technology.
 Papers from these meetings can be found here ( Volume 1 and Volume 2).
 In Volume 1, you will find two papers which I led with global authorship teams on the topics of UNCRPD reporting and national datasets for assistive technology met and unmet need.

 Assistive Technology